ITfoxtec/FoxIDs/docs/title-icon-css.md

 The FoxIDs user interface can be customized per [up-party login](login).
 This means that a single FoxIDs track can support multiple user interface designs with different browser title, icon and CSS.

+> FoxIDs use Bootstrap 4.6 and Flexbox CSS.

 ## Add Title, Icon and CSS

 Find the up-party login in [FoxIDs Control Client](control.md#foxids-control-client) that you want to configure.